mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 - [MySQL]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_mysql_-connection" >}})
 - [HTTP]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_http_-connection" >}})

-Keep in mind: Not every datastore supports this.
+Keep in mind: **Not every datastore supports connection naming**.
-E.g., MySQL doesn't support this yet.
+E.g., MySQL does not.
-In such cases there are workarounds like using seperate user accounts for each application.
+In such cases **there are workarounds**.
+For systems that support user authorization and authentication, using separate user accounts for each application can have a similar effect.
 Read more about this in the instructions for [MySQL]({{< ref "your-datastore-connection-deserves-a-name.md#how-to-assign-a-name-to-your-_mysql_-connection" >}}).

-Once connection naming is supported, it is usually straightforward without any engineering overhead.
+Once **connection naming is supported**, it is usually **straightforward without any engineering overhead**.

 In [andygrunwald/your-connection-deserves-a-name @ Github](https://github.com/andygrunwald/your-connection-deserves-a-name "Code examples on how to name a connection for Redis, RabbitMQ, PostgreSQL and more") I provide complete examples for different programming languages and systems on how to assign a name to a connection.